arogozhnikov/python3_with_pleasure/README.md

 ## Type hinting is now part of the language

-Example of type hinting in pycharm <br/>
+Example of type hinting in pycharm: <br/>
 <img src='pycharm-type-hinting.png' />

 Python is not just a language for small scripts anymore,